gustav-mb/PRDAT-assignments/Assignment 12/README.md

 Download `microsml.zip` from the book homepage, unpack it to a folder `Sml`, and build the micro-SML compiler as explained in `README.TXT` step A to C.

-Compile the micro-SML exampleex09.smlwith all options, `-opt`, `-verbose` and `-eval`, enabled.
+Compile the micro-SML `exampleex09.sml` with all options, `-opt`, `-verbose` and `-eval`, enabled.
 This provides the following result:

 * A file `ex09.out` being the byte code for file `ex09.sml`
 * A lot of output on the console, including abstract syntax with tail call and type information, the result of evaluating the program and the assembly byte code